azathought/azathought.github.io/_posts/2020-03-14-social-distancing-dnd.md

 Personally, I use Zoom, which is not free, but you can do just as well with something like Google Hangouts.

-# Roll where everyone can see
+# Roll Where Everyone Can See

 It can be tempting to just have players roll actual dice.
 Don't do this.
 Putting aside everyone's natural urge to fudge the dice, there are few things more fun than all reacting to a critical hit or horrible luck all at the same time.
 Announcing your dice rolls to each other by voice isn't nearly as dramatic or fun.